TianXIA88/hello-world/README.md

 # hello-world
 This is a guidance project to start with GitHub

-This time let's try sth new!
+This time let's try something new!

 And encore!